 Measure application performance by analyzing CPU usage

-When the debugger pauses, the CPU Usage tool collects information about the functions that are executing in your application.
+When the debugger pauses, the CPU Usage tool in the Diagnostic Tools window collects information about the functions that are executing in your application.
 The tool lists the functions that were performing work, and provides a timeline graph you can use to focus on specific segments of the sampling session.

-You can use the profiling tools without the debugger with Windows 7 and later.
+The debugger-integrated Diagnostics Tools are supported for .NET development in Visual Studio, including ASP.NET, ASP.NET Core, and for native/C++ development.
 Windows 8 and later is required to run profiling tools with the debugger (Diagnostic Tools window).

 In this tutorial, you will: